TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 Whenever an application is successful, the result is traversed again.

 Same results can be achieved with different generic traversals.
-You should try different traversals:
+You should try different traversals in `trans/analysis/desugar.str`:

 * `desugar-all = innermost(desugar)`
 * `desugar-all = topdown(desugar)`